 A common misperception is that project management applications like nTask are overpriced and difficult to set up.
 Our Gantt Charts are part of our paid offerings and the Premium Version starts off at as low as $1/user for the first three users.
 So, yes this is a big misconception that apps like nTask which provide Gantt options are expensive.

 Another common misperception is that the output is never right.
 Certainly, many applications have failed to live up to expectations to date.
 But I would like to propose nTask as your preferred solution provider to set up Gantt Charts.

-nTask provides over 100,000 teams spread across 155+ countries with an online Gantt Chart Software.
+nTask provides over 100,000 teams spread across 155+ countries with an online Gantt Chart Softwares.
 Plan, manage and visualize projects through an interactive online Gantt Chart experience.

 The most beautifully designed Gantt Chart tool online

 Visualize team progress with beautiful Gantt charts in nTask.
 It’s free!

 Go through the appended steps to replicate your Gantt Chart creation experience at nTask.

 The key features of nTask’s Gantt Chart are:

 - Projects & Tasks: Get a blueprint of your project plan mapped out right in front of you in the form of tasks with a bird’s eye view.